TheSHEEEP/hxEasyLog/README.md

 # easylog

 Easy to use logging tool that allows different logging levels as well as logging to different files.

-Obviously, logging to files will only work on platforms allowing that to begin with.
+Obviously, logging to files will only work on platforms allowing that to begin with (cpp, neko, php as this is using haxe's own sys.io.File).
-This lib is meant mostly for desktop & mobile platforms, not web ones.
+Easylog **does** work on other platforms as well - only file operations are disabled, then.

 ## How To Use